 Biltong

 Biltong is South African dried meat.
-In 1652 the Dutch settlers came to the Cape of Good Hope and established a new country.
-The name biltong originates from the Dutch word Bil meaning buttock and Tong meaning strip.
-Biltong is not "beef jerky" and it is made by salting, spicing and curing selected cuts of beef, venison, kudu, springbok or ostrich.
+In 1652 the Dutch settlers came to the Cape of Good Hope and established a new colony.
+The name biltong originates from the Dutch word bil for buttock and tong meaning strip.
+Biltong is not "beef jerky"; it is made by salting, spicing, and marinating selected cuts of beef, venison, kudu, springbok, or ostrich.

 Procedure Jerky Biltong